ubsuny/CP1-24-HW3/capacitiveReactance/reactance.md

 the voltage lagging behind the current in a circuit.
 In a purely capacitive circuit, the current leads voltage by 90 degrees.

-Single wires do not typically exhibit capacitance, however [...] and so in certain high frequency applications parasitic capacitance can occur between segments of a single wire as well as between a wire and circuit components or other conductive components.
+Single wires do not typically exhibit capacitance, however in certain high frequency applications parasitic capacitance can occur between segments of a single wire as well as between a wire and circuit components or other conductive components.

 ### How to Determine X_C:
 - Start by estimating the parasitic capacitance C using knowledge of the system, its geometry, and its surroundings.